A Dad’s Guide to Winning Mother’s Day

 Books and Bags

-Start with a good book, like Wild: From Lost to Found on the Pacific Crest Trail, now a movie with Reese Witherspoon.
+A couple of recommendations are Wild: From Lost to Found on the Pacific Crest Trail, now a movie with Reese Witherspoon.
 Or Michelle Obama’s biography, which is bound to be full of inspiring stories from the former First Lady.

 Ask her what she’d like to do and have a selection of plans up your sleeve.
 If she’d like to have a leisurely day in bed, offer to take the kids out so she can rest and watch TV.
 If she’d like to go on a family day, have a couple of options already planned out.
 Bonus points if you’ve already packed a picnic lunch, just in case!